scgary/pdsnd_github/README.md

 Udacity Version Control Project

 ### Description
-Describe what your project is about and what it does
+This is a project for Udacity to finish the NanoDegree

 ### Files used
-Include the files used
+bikeshare.py
+bikeshare_v2.py

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.